lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

-# Forever together: One nostoc azollae is symbiont to all Azolla species
+# Forever together: One _Nostoc azollae_ is symbiont to all Azolla species
 \label{forever together}

 \footnotesize